psathyrella/partis/docs/output-formats.md

 | indelfos       |  colon-separated list of information on any SHM indels that were inferred in the Smith-Waterman step.
 Written as a literal python dict; can be read in python with `ast.literal_eval(line['indelfo'])`

 #### in-memory annotation dictionary keys

+Extra information available in the dictionary in memory, but not written to disc by default (can be written by setting `--extra-annotation-columns`):

 |   key                   |  value
 |-------------------------|----------------------------------------------------------------------------